shabbychef/sadists/README.md

 ## Sum of (non-central) Chi-squares

 The weighted sum of chi-squares is not a commonly seen random variable.
-However, its cumulants can be easily computed, so its 'PDQ' functions can easily be computed.
+However, its cumulants can be easily computed, so these can be used to compute the 'PDQ' functions.
 Moreover, its distribution and quantile functions can be used in computation of those of the doubly non-central F.